ebottabi/apymongo/README.md

 Dependencies
 ============

-Mongo:  APyMongo requires MongoDB distributions that PyMongo works on.
+Mongo:  APyMongo works for the same MongoDB distributions that PyMongo works on.

 Python:  APyMongo requires Python >=2.4.